 - 1/2 cup chicken broth (or water)

 - 2 tablespoons cornstarch

-Place the sweet potatoes and the onions in 3-1/2 to 4-quart slow cooker and top with the chicken.
+Place the sweet potatoes and the onions in a 3 1/2 to 4-quart slow cooker.

 Top with the peach preserves, vinegar, and soy sauce.